morpho-org/morpho-blue-reward-programs/README.md

 ### Create an Airdrop program

 Airdrop Programs can be added in `src/airdrop-programs.ts` at the end of the `airdropPrograms` array.
-You should send funds to the URD with the funds sender before the start date of the program to validate it.
+You should send funds to the URD with the funds sender before the claim date of the program to validate it.

 You can see an example below: